EDITING SERVICES

 $60/1,000 words

-Copy editing focuses on errors of grammar, spelling, syntax, and common usage.
-Writers have a notoriously difficult time copyediting their own work.
+Copy editing focuses on errors of grammar (including punctuation), spelling, syntax, and common usage.
+Writers have a notoriously difficult time copy editing their own work.
 And a story with multiple errors will obviously distract a reader from noticing its potential greatness.
 There’s simply too much competition out there to submit grammatically imperfect stories.
-We’ll help you get your work in shape for submitting.
+We're here to help.

 LINE EDITING